aws/aws-lc/README.md

 # EXPERIMENTAL BRANCH

-This branch includes an experimental implementation of [PQ/T Hybrid KEMs](./crypto/pqt/README.md).
+This branch includes an experimental implementation of [PQ/T Hybrid KEMs](./crypto/pqt/README.md), and HPKE with PQ/T Hybrid KEMs.

 ---